 Where Am I? – the name pretty much says it all, this very simple to use app comes in handy often for travelers.
 Just fire it up and within a few seconds you know Zip Code, City, Street, County, State, Country, Area Code, Sunset, Sunrise and of course Lat/Lon – for the exact location you are standing (or sitting, or whatever).
 It even includes a map image.
 When arriving at a new campground this app is usually the fastest way to determine the local Zip Code for configuring our DVR for the local over the air (OTA) TV channel lineup.

-TV Antenna Helper Free – this app is most useful for those of us that are too cheap to pay for a satellite subscription and primarily watch free High Def OTA (Over-the-Air) TV.
+TV Antenna Helper Free (no longer available, link goes to the DTV Antennas app) – this app is most useful for those of us that are too cheap to pay for a satellite subscription and primarily watch free High Def OTA (Over-the-Air) TV.
 Upon startup it will detect your location via GPS, then allow you to download a directory of the local TV transmitters relative to where you are.
 You can view them in a color coded list indicating relative strength, or on a map indicating relative direction, or on a compass so you can directly point your antenna towards the strongest grouping of transmitters.
 Now when you run a channel scan on your TV you are likely to get more channels, or at least the ones you want!
 An additional feature of this app and one that we use often, is the ability to display the true “RF Channel” of a station (you must enable this option in settings).
 The channel a TV station calls itself publicly is almost always different than its true RF channel.
 For example NBC channel 10-1 in Providence, RI has an RF channel of 51.
 Why would you want to know this?
 If you have an antenna amp like the Winegard SensarPro it only displays stations it detects by their true RF channel number – this could be meaningless info unless you have some way to easily cross reference the RF channel to the network ID (ABC, CBS, NBC, PBS, etc.).
 Antenna Helper provides the cross reference so you can then use the SensarPro to very precisely aim and tune the antenna for maximum reception of a particular station you want.

 Weather Bug – Just a good free weather app.
 We use it for the forecast of course and for the real time weather radar.
 You can add as many locations as you like so you can see the weather along your route.
 This app can also send some warning and watch alerts to your Android notification tray but it is not persistent about notifying you of them like Pro Weather Alert.
 Another cool new feature is the “Spark” lightning detector which will show you in real time how far away you are from any lightning strikes!